Types of Dog Breeds: A Quick Guide

 Hounds were recruited throughout ancient history to hunt animals.
 While few hounds today are used for hunting purposes, this instinct remains strong in all Hound Group breeds.

-Appropriately named for their strong eyesight and scenting abilities, hounds are divided into two subgroups: sighthounds and scenthounds.
+Appropriately named for their strong eyesight and scenting abilities, hound dog breeds are divided into two subgroups: sighthounds and scenthounds.
 Both hound types were selectively bred to hunt a wide variety of animals.
 Small hounds used scent to chase prey into the ground, while medium-sized hounds utilized both sight and scent for smaller game like rabbits and foxes.

 Popular hound dog breeds include: